 More than 50 of his publications have appeared in scholarly journals such as Economic Inquiry, American Economic Review, and Social Science Quarterly as well as in popular publications such as Reader’s Digest, the Wall Street Journal and Newsweek.
 He made many TV and radio appearances on such programs as Milton Friedman’s Free to Choose, William F. Buckley’s Firing Line, Face the Nation, Nightline, and Crossfire.
 He was also the author of Race and Economics: How Much Can Be Blamed on Discrimination? and Up from the Projects: An Autobiography.

-Williams sits on many advisory boards, including the Review Board of Economics Studies for the National Science Foundation, the Research Foundation, the National Tax Limitation Committee, the Taxpayer’s Foundation, and the Hoover Institution.
+Williams sat on many advisory boards, including the Review Board of Economics Studies for the National Science Foundation, the Research Foundation, the National Tax Limitation Committee, the Taxpayer’s Foundation, and the Hoover Institution.

-Williams holds a bachelor’s degree in economics from California State University, and a master’s degree and doctorate in economics from the University of California–Los Angeles.
+Williams held a bachelor’s degree in economics from California State University, and a master’s degree and doctorate in economics from the University of California–Los Angeles.